jamesdonoh/data-mining/report.md

 The `Number_of_Vehicles` and `Number_of_Casualties` fields in the *Accidents* file indicate the number of related rows in the other two files.
 For example, if `Number_of_Vehicles` is `2`, there will be two rows in the *Vehicles* file with the same `Accident_Reference`, having a `Vehicle_Reference` of 1 and 2 respectively.
 The same applies to casualties.

+## Problem specification

+The problem to be considered is how data mining techniques can be applied to the dataset in order to generate knowledge about the conditions that give rise to road traffic accidents in the UK.
+Such knowledge could help to shape public policy such as:

+- informing the design of the road network
+- improving driver training and education
+- identifying classes of vulnerable road users

+The possible benefits of using these approaches are therefore a reduction in the number of accidents, or a decrease in the severity of those accidents.
+Associated with this we should also consider the potential for reducing the financial cost of dealing with these accidents.

+As the dataset is updated each year, there is also scope for techniques which are found to be useful to be applied to data from other years in order to monitor trends over time.

 ## Applicability of data mining techniques

-### Clustering

-Cluster analysis involves "grouping objects that are similar to each other and dissimilar to the objects belonging to other clusters" [@bramer, p.
-311].
-This technique, a form of unsupervised machine learning, might allow us to discover groups of accidents that have similar characteristics and make them the focus of further analysis.
-In practice this could eventually lead to recommendations about additional safety measures (for example, changes to road design or rider training) that might reduce the prevalence of such accident classes.
-Clustering can also be an initial process that prepares data for other kinds of data mining.

-Two challenges of this data set for clustering analysis are its large number of dimensions and the fact that it mainly consists of nominal attributes, since many clustering algorithms focus on numeric data and work best with a small number of attributes [@han, p.
-446-7].

-#### Transformation of nominal attributes

-To allow clustering methods that assume numeric data (such as _k_-means) to be used on the dataset we can attempt to convert some of the nominal attributes into other forms.
-Such efforts fall into the category of what Witten et. al term 'data engineering' [-@witten, ch.
-8].

-For example, the various road classes used by the nominal `1st_Road_Class` and `2nd_Road_Class` attributes have a natural ordering of the level of development of the road, ranging from 'Unclassified' (the lowest level) to 'Motorway' (the highest level).
-In the KNIME workflow for Accidents these have been assigned to integers ranging from 0 to 5 to create a new `1st_Road_Level` attribute [figure?].

-Note however that not all nominal attributes can be handled in this way - the `Police_Force` attribute does not have any 'natural' ordering (e.g. `Northumbria` is not less than `Durham`).
-Although numeric values could be assigned here, they would be arbitrary and so any clusters involving them would be coincidental.
-See the Critical Review section for further comments on this problem.
+The data mining techniques most applicable to the above problem are classification/prediction and clustering.
+This is because we would like to classify (or predict) the severity of accidents based on their other features and also to identify previously unknown groupings in the data (clusters) in order to prioritise safety measures and as a starting point for further analysis.
+This selection is supported by the examination of relevant literature given below.

+Association rule mining could also be considered as a further area to investigate (i.e. determining if certain accident features occur frequently together) but was not selected for this study.

 ### Literature review

 Hill [-@hill] evaluated the usefulness of several cluster analysis methods in identifying relatively homogenous groups of accidents from the STATS19 data from 1997 and 2002 for further investigation with a goal "to generate ideas for how the number of these accidents might be reduced".
 SPSS TwoStep, CHAID and cross-tabulation were evaluated, with the last two being the most promising.
 For Hill two-step cluster analysis on these data requires too much subjective intervention by the analyst and produces less 'transparent' results than the latter two methods.

-Although the TwoStep algorithm [@twostep] is efficient on large datasets and supports a mixture of continuous and categorical variables, SPSS was not available for this report to compare with Hill's findings.
+Although the TwoStep algorithm is efficient on large datasets and supports a mixture of continuous and categorical variables [@twostep], SPSS was not available for this report to compare with Hill's findings.

 Other researchers studying road traffic accident data over a six-year period in the United Arab Emirates [@taamneh] used agglomerative (bottom-up) hierarchical clustering to partition accidents into between one and six clusters, as a precursor to building a neural network classifier.
-WEKA was used to carry out the clustering and that complete linkage was used as the linkage criterion.
+WEKA was used to carry out the clustering and complete linkage was used as the linkage criterion.
 However, no attempt was made to characterise the clusters that were found or evaluate cluster quality.

 Castro and Kim [-@castro] approached identifying the factors that contribute the most to accident severity in STATS19 datasets as a classification problem, where the classifier models created were used to predict the class (severity) of the accident.
 WEKA was used to create a Bayesian (belief) network, a C4.5-based decision tree and a multi-layer perceptron (neural network) and the accuracy of each in classifying unseen instances was tested using crossfold validation.
 The results showed that the Bayesian network was the most accurate and that light conditions and road type were the most significant factors.
 However, extensive filtering and other preprocessing was preformed on the data.

 Ehsaei and Evdorides [-@ehsaei] used data mining techniques to analyse the temporal variation in contribution of road infrastructure features to accident severity over a five-year period, in response to changes in national road policies.
 The researchers again used WEKA and a Bayesian network, but limited their study only to accidents in the Greater Manchester area and to road infrastructure features.
 Training and testing was performed using a 66%/34% split.
 However, rather than attempting to demonstrate the accuracy of their model, in their results they extracted the probabilities of different road features (such as 'Junction Detail') occurring in conjunction with different severities from the classifier.
 This served as a way of identifying the most high-risk locations on the road network.

 # Data Analysis